ChasJC23/DiscordSlash/README.md

 export default class FooCommand extends GlobalCommandHandler {
-  public readonly longRunning: boolean = false; // a value indicating whether the execution time of the command is expected to exceed 3 seconds public readonly permissions?: Discord.ApplicationCommandPermissionData[] = []; // the permissions for the command public readonly slashData: Discord.SlashCommandBuilder = new Discord.SlashCommandBuilder(); // the underlying data sent to Discord during registration.
-BetterSlashCommandBuilder may also be used. protected ftn(int: Discord.CommandInteraction): HandlerReturn {
+  public readonly longRunning: boolean = false; // a value indicating whether the execution time of the command is expected to exceed 3 seconds public readonly permissions?: Discord.ApplicationCommandPermissionData[] = []; // the permissions for the command public readonly slashData: Discord.SlashCommandBuilder = new Discord.SlashCommandBuilder(); // the underlying data sent to Discord during registration. protected ftn(int: Discord.CommandInteraction): HandlerReturn {
     // the code run when the command interaction is received }